More than half of Americans (millennials included) can’t answer basic money questions.

-Here are 4 ways your credit score can affect your personal life:
+Ways your credit score can affect your life

 Unlike other credit cards, rewards credit cards allow their cardholders to enjoy all kinds of incentives, from cash back to airline miles, to hotel points and everything in between.
 But as you might have guessed, the best reward credit card programs are only available to consumers with good or excellent credit scores.
 If your credit score needs improvement you may not qualify for any reward credit cards.